RECORDINGS

 plus 18 piece Sydney Conservatorium Jazz Orchestra

-Florian Ross Trio - Pigs & Fairies, 2017
+Florian Ross Trio - Pigs & Fairies

-Release Date: 05 May 2017
+RELEASE DATE: 05 May 2017

 Florian Ross Trio